Sanctions: What It Really Means

-The European Union imposes sanctions (known more commonly in the twenty-eight-member bloc as restrictive measures) as a major part of its Common Foreign and Security Policy (CFSP).
+The European Union imposes limitations (known more commonly in the twenty-eight-member bloc as restrictive measures) as a major part of its Common Foreign and Security Policy (CFSP).

-More than two dozen existing U.S sanctions programs are administered by the Treasury Department’s Office of Foreign Assets Control (OFAC).
+More than two dozen existing US restrictions programs are administered by the Treasury Department’s Office of Foreign Assets Control (OFAC).

-Another classification of sanctions is based on the number of parties imposing sanctions.
+Another classification of above defined restrictions is based on the number of parties imposing sanctions.
 This includes unilateral and multilateral sanctions.
-It is obvious that unilateral sanctions seem to be riskier, as only one country is on the line for the sanction’s results.
+Unilateral sanctions seem to be riskier, as only one country is on the line for the sanction’s results.

-Import sanctions usually take on a quick effect which is the inability to export goods abroad or have a foreign nation purchase them.
+Import sanctions usually take on an immediate effect: the inability to export goods abroad or have a foreign nation purchase them.
 This could be a crucial matter if the sanctioned country’s economy depends on that exported good.

 Financial Sanctions and Banking

-This classification of sanctions are intended to punish misconduct by a supervised bank.
+This classification of sanctions is intended to punish misconduct by a supervised bank.
 They serve as a deterrent to the bank concerned and also to the whole banking body of a country.
-Imposing sanctions can be initiated not only during on-going breaches but also after the breach has ceased, as long as the limitation period is respected.
+Imposing sanctions can be initiated not only during ongoing breaches but also after the breach has ceased, as long as the limitation period is respected.

-You should note that every organization which impose sanctions, may have its own regulations;
+You should note that every organization which imposes sanctions may have its own regulations;

 Other Sanction Classifications

-Moreover, there are other classifications of sanctions.
+Moreover, there are other classifications of this specific type of limitation.
 Secondary sanctions focus on third parties stopping their activities with the sanctioned country by threatening to cut off the third party’s access to that sanctioned country.
-This is present in the recent U.S sanctions against Iran.
-It is still unclear for compliance and regulatory lawyers whether providing legal services to Iranian entities can be sanctionable under the newly issued Executive order (Jan 10, 2020) or not.
-Upon much research, it is believed that secondary sanctions are the worst out of all the economic sanctions, which include the burden of economic hardship and restrictions upon the nation’s citizens and industries.
+This is present in the recent US sanctions against Iran.
+It is still unclear to compliance and regulatory lawyers whether providing legal services to Iranian entities can be sanctionable under the newly issued Executive order (Jan 10, 2020) or not.
+Upon much research, it is believed that secondary sanctions are the worst out of all the economic restrictions, which include the burden of economic hardship and restrictions upon the nation’s citizens and industries.